 There’s good evidence to suggest Manuka has benefits for skin care, but they may not be as universal as some may hope.
 In 2016 a paper came out summarizing any known links between skin health and Manuka honey.
 One of the most notable findings was that it’s very effective at dealing with various forms of dermatitis, thanks to its anti-inflammatory effects.
 Manuka also proved to be an effective rosacea treatment.
 That’s the extent of what treatments have been found so far however.

-All hope is not lost for the potential of honey in skin care.
+For now, the jury is out on a number of other purported skin benefits like anti-aging.
 Several in-vitro studies, carried out in the lab rather than within the body, showed there could be potential for future research.
 It has anti-inflammatory effects and can fight off a large number of bacteria and fungi known to damage skin.
+What this means for the cat-walk, though, remains unclear.